John Miller

 Let's not have schools doing universities' dirty work for them.

-Maths in schools is a form of quasi religious indoctrination, religious in the context that its existence in the school curriculum is justified on the basis of faith in the belief that secondary school students need to understand maths to successfully navigate the wilds of modern life.
+Maths in schools is a form of quasi religious indoctrination, religious in the context that its existence in the school curriculum is justified on the basis of faith in the belief that most/all secondary school students need to understand maths to successfully navigate the wilds of modern life.
 They don't.

 Maths education in schools is based purely on the say so of a hand full of university academics and maths teachers that it's an important life skill.
 It's not.
 It bares little relevance to what most people do in their daily lives.
 There is no room for 'faith based' subjects in schools.